 The principle of exit safety is that all spaces of the building must have at least two exit routes at all times, which do not require keys or other tools to open the doors.
 Exiting must also be possible to do in the dark, which is why the exit routes must be clear at all times.
+Because the property has 5 floors, the window or apartment- specific balcony shall serve as an emergency exit.
+In this event, the rescue department shall assist in evacuating the building in case of emergency.
 Objects are not to be stored in front of the exits.
 (Environment Ministry's regulation of fire safety of buildings.)